 If your Invisalign treatment has stalled, consider implementing some of the advice provided here.
 You can achieve a beautiful smile by cooperating with your dentist and maintaining your commitment to your treatment.

-Contact Kumra Ortho to learn more about how to tell if Invisalign is tracking
+Contact Kumra Orthodontics to learn more about how to tell if Invisalign is tracking

 We understand that many people are anxious to see results, and when they don’t seem to be moving as quickly as we expect, anxiety can set in.
 It’s important to remember that Invisalign is a process, not an event.